 Extend the Learning:

-Since you are talking about patterns in this activity, you can also look back through the story and find rhyming words.
-Then, have your students identify the patterns in the rhyming words.
+For more pattern fun, you can also look back through the story and find rhyming words.
+Then, have your students identify the patterns or word families in the rhyming words.
 They can write the words on sticky notes and you can create an anchor charts of the different patterns.